jaylogue/pdp1105-console-adapter-v2/README.md

 ### Power Source

 The Console Adapter operates on +5 volts, which it can receive either from the PDP-11/05 itself or via the USB port.
-Because the Console Adapter can get its power directly from the PDP, it is possible to use the Console Adapter with only an auxiliary terminal connected, and without a USB connection to a host computer.
+Because the Console Adapter can get its power directly from the PDP, it is possible to use the Console Adapter with only an auxiliary terminal connected.

-Both power sources can be active at the same time, and the USB port can be connected or disconnected on the fly. (**_Do not_** hot plug/unplug the Console Adapter to the 11/05's SCL port, as it is not designed to support this).
+Both power sources can be active at the same time, and the USB port can be connected or disconnected on the fly.
+(However **_do not_** hot plug/unplug the Console Adapter to the 11/05's SCL port, as it is not designed to support this).

-_**CAUTION**: The Console Adapter is not internally isolated.
-As a consequence, when the adapter is connected to both the PDP-11 and a host computer via USB, the grounds of the two systems are electrically connected.
-To avoid ground potential differences, ensure that both the PDP and the host computer are connected to the same power circuit and that both systems are properly earth grounded._

 ### Virtual Paper Tape Reader